 Johan Van Acker specialises in EU and national competition law.
 His practice covers a wide range of sectors including aviation, consumer products, basic industries, steel, chemicals, electronics, information technology and real estate.

 He also regularly advises clients on other aspects of competition law, including cartels, horizontal and vertical agreements, abuse of dominance and state aid.
 For instance, Johan was part of the Van Bael & Bellis team that handled the successful opposition to the 2010 joint production agreement between BHP Billiton and Rio Tinto, which received the Global Competition Review Matter of the Year award in 2010.
-Johan represents Japan Airlines in the ongoing cartel damages litigation in Europe following the European Commission’s Airfreight cartel decision.
+Johan also represented Japan Airlines in the cartel damages litigation in Europe following the European Commission’s Airfreight cartel decision.
 The Airfreight litigation was given the Matter of the Year award by Global Competition Review in 2016 and also won the American Lawyer’s International Litigation award in 2016.

 He regularly lectures and writes on competition law matters.

 - Global Competition Review’s 40 under 40 (2015) – the world’s top antitrust lawyers under the age of 40

 - Global Competition Review Awards (2019) – nominated as one of the eight best competition lawyers worldwide under the age of 40

 - Who’s Who Legal – Competition (Future Leaders) – listed as one of the six “most highly regarded” partners in Europe

 - Chambers Global – Competition/European Law

 - Legal 500 – EU Competition (‘Next Generation’ leading lawyer)